Soumik199/Covid-using-Angular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+## ------ Screenshot of the Whole Website --------
+  As this website is built on the Angular framework so it only  works on the local host that why i am sharing this screenshot of the website

 ## ----- Home Page Screenshot --------
 ![Capture1](https://user-images.githubusercontent.com/76258598/187058370-64c75dd1-dda5-4134-9495-c44a4e18c5f8.PNG)